aprilmintacpineda/fluxible-js/README.md

 In the case above, only `user` would be saved and the rest wouldn't be saved.

-`initializeStore` function expects an object as the only parameter, the object have a required property called `initialStore` which would be used as the initial value of the store.
-It does not mutate the original `initialStore` so you are still free to use that some other time in your application.
+`initializeStore` function expects an object as the only parameter, the object have a required property called `initialStore` which would be used as the initial value of the store. `initialStore` will be mutated every updates so it is ideal to call a function that returns the `initialStore`.
+This will allow you to reuse that function to get the `initialStore` throughout the life cycle of your application.

 `persist` is an optional property which must also be an object containing the following properties: